KEPR-TV: History

 KEPR-TV went on the air for the first time December 30, 1954, as a satellite of KIMA-TV.
 It was owned by Cascade Broadcasting Company, which also owned 40 percent of KWIE (610 AM) in Kennewick.
 Cascade bought the remaining 60 percent of KWIE in November 1956 and changed its call letters to KEPR, matching the television station, the following year.

 A few years earlier, the Federal Communications Commission (FCC) collapsed all of central Washington into one giant television market.
 However, this market was designated a "UHF island" due to being sandwiched between Seattle to the west, Spokane to the east and Portland to the south.
 It soon became apparent that one full-power UHF station would not nearly be enough for adequate coverage of this vast and mountainous area.
 KEPR-TV thus signed on as the first station in the United States to be a satellite of another.

 Original plans called for it to be a straight repeater of KIMA-TV, apart from station identifications.
 However, it soon became apparent that Tri-Cities residents wanted a more local station.
 Monte Strohl, who until then had been a radio salesman at KIMA, was installed as the first manager-salesman of KEPR-TV.
 The station also added a separate news department.

 Like its parent station, KEPR-TV carried programming from all three networks, but was a primary CBS affiliate.
-It lost NBC in 1965 when KNDU (channel 25) followed the lead of parent station KNDO (channel 23) and became a full-time NBC affiliate, and lost ABC when KVEW (channel 42) signed on along with parent KAPP (channel 35) in 1970.
-During the 1970s, the two stations co-branded as "Cascade TV."
+It lost ABC in 1961 when KNDU (channel 25) signed on following the lead of parent station KNDO (channel 23), lost NBC but regained ABC in 1965 when KNDU and KNDO became full-time NBC affiliates, and lost ABC again when KVEW (channel 42) signed on along with parent KAPP (channel 35) in 1970.
+During the 1970s, KEPR and KIMA co-branded as "Cascade TV".

-KEPR produces Community Health Journal with Jim Hall, a former anchorman for the station who is now with Kadlec Medical Center in Richland.
-The program has aired for 15 years, making it one of the longest-running magazine programs in the market.

 Filmways agreed to purchase Cascade Broadcasting for $3 million in 1968; the sale was approved the following year.
 Cascade's previous owners retained the company's radio stations, which by this point also included KEPR-FM (105.3 FM), under the name Yakima Valley Communications; the KEPR radio stations then changed their call letters to KONA and KONA-FM.
 Filmways sold KEPR-TV, KIMA-TV, and KLEW-TV to NWG Broadcasting for $1 million in 1972.
 Retlaw Enterprises acquired the NWG stations for $17 million in 1986; the stations were operated as part of the Retlaw Broadcasting division.
 Fisher Communications purchased KEPR-TV along with the other Retlaw owned stations in 1999.